intel/QAT_Engine/README.md

 Once you have decided which config file you should use, or created your own you should follow the procedure below to install it:

-1. Follow the instructions to stop the Acceleration Driver:

-   **For Intel&reg; Xeon&reg; with Intel&reg; C62X Series Chipset:**
-   **For Intel&reg; Atom&trade; Processor: C3000:**
-   **For Intel&reg; Communications Chipset 8925 to 8955 Series:**
-   Intel&reg; QuickAssist Technology Software for Linux\* - Getting Started Guide - HW version 1.7 (336212) - Section 3.3 Starting/Stopping the
-   Acceleration.

-   **For Intel&reg; Communications Chipset 89XX Series:**
-   Intel&reg; Communications Chipset 89xx Series Software for Linux\* - Getting Started Guide (330750) - Section 3.4 Starting/Stopping the Acceleration
-   Software.

-   **For Intel&reg; Atom&trade; Processor C2000:**
-   Intel&reg; Atom&trade; Processor C2000 Product Family for Communications
-   Infrastructure Software - Getting Started Guide (333035) - Section 9.5
-   Starting/Stopping the Acceleration Software.
+1. Stop the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][9]

 2. Copy the appropriate `.conf` file to `/etc`

-3. Follow the instructions to start the Acceleration Driver:

-   **For Intel&reg; Xeon&reg; with Intel&reg; C62X Series Chipset:**
-   **For Intel&reg; Atom&trade; Processor C3000:**
-   **For Intel&reg; Communications Chipset 8925 to 8955 Series:**
-   Intel&reg; QuickAssist Technology Software for Linux\* - Getting Started Guide - HW version 1.7 (336212) - Section 3.3 Starting/Stopping the
-   Acceleration.

-   **For Intel&reg; Communications Chipset 89XX Series:**
-   Intel&reg; Communications Chipset 89xx Series Software for Linux\* - Getting Started Guide (330750) - Section 3.4 Starting/Stopping the Acceleration
-   Software.

-   **For Intel&reg; Atom&trade; Processor C2000:**
-   Intel&reg; Atom&trade; Processor C2000 Product Family for Communications
-   Infrastructure Software - Getting Started Guide (333035) - Section 9.5
-   Starting/Stopping the Acceleration Software.
+3. Start the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][9]

 ### Test the Intel&reg; QuickAssist Technology OpenSSL\* Engine